 A charging profile, consisting of 4 steps is computed for each charge rate:

-Charging (delithiation) with constant charge rate till a defined maximum voltage
+Charging (delithiation) with constant charge rate until a defined maximum voltage

-Charging (delithiation) with constant voltage till a limiting C-rate or maximum time
+Charging (delithiation) with constant voltage until a limiting C-rate or maximum time

 Relaxation to equilibrium

-Discharging (lithiation) with constant charge rate till a defined minimum voltage
+Discharging (lithiation) with constant charge rate until a defined minimum voltage

 Needed Modules: